 The mission of the Food Systems Working Group is to work collaboratively with the campus community toward increasing socially and environmentally responsible practices.

 The Food Systems Working Group (FSWG) is a collaborative effort to leverage the interdisciplinary knowledge and resources of various groups on campus dedicated to promoting good food, whether by preparing some of the best college food in the nation, promoting equitable food policy and programs, or educating the students of Oxy, who are the future producers and consumers of our nation.
-Dedicated to working collaboratively with the campus community toward increasing socially and environmentally responsible practices in our campus food system, the FSWG’s primary duty is to employ the resources of Campus Dining, the Food Studies Minor faculty, UEPI, and students in order to oversee, update, and execute the Occidental Food Resource Guide and its goals.
+Dedicated to working collaboratively with the campus community toward increasing socially and environmentally responsible practices in our campus food system, the FSWG’s primary duty is to employ the resources of Campus Dining, the Food Studies Minor faculty, the Urban and Environmental Policy Institute (UEPI), and students in order to oversee, update, and execute the Occidental Food Resource Guide and its goals.

-The full Food Systems Working Group meets twice per semester to discuss ongoing projects, share ideas, and make decisions by consensus.
-This group consists of students, faculty, and staff, including dining administrators and food service employees.
-This diverse group brings a wide array of perspectives and experience to campus-wide food issues.
-Meetings are open to any member of the Oxy Community.
-If interested in attending, email Isa Merel at firstname.lastname@example.org.
+The full Food Systems Working Group meets twice per semester, usually over a sustainable catered meal, to discuss ongoing projects, share ideas, and make decisions by consensus.
+Consisting of students, faculty, and staff, including dining administrators and food service employees, this diverse group brings a wide array of perspectives and experience to campus-wide food issues.
+Meetings are open to any member of the Oxy Community!
+If interested in attending, email Sarah Jageler at firstname.lastname@example.org